jposeyjr/puppy-helper/README.md

 Puppy-Helper is an app that is designed to help raise your new puppy!
 I found that with babies you could find a lot of applications to help you track almost anything.
 But this was not the case for puppies and I wanted to change that.
 With Puppy-Helper you are able to add multiple dogs and track their trick progress, napping times, food usage, vet visits, medicine and potty tracking.

+Puppy-Helper was used to learn MongoDB and Thunk and is still in progress.

 ## Duration

 5 Hours